Working With and Facilitating Groups

 · Theory, practicalities and group discussion.

-· Participation in an experiential group.
+· Participation in an experiential group, as a group member.

 By the end of the course, participants will have: